Universal composite boson formation in strongly interacting one-dimensional fermionic systems

 Figure~\ref{fig: lambda} reports the universal values of the occupations (shown with symbols) of the natural orbitals $\lambda_{k\pm}$ for the different number of fermions as compared to the thermodynamic Lorentzian shape~(\ref{occupation numbers:asymptotic}), shown with lines.
 We find that for $N\gtrsim 10$, the Lorentzian shape is quite precise although it fails in a few-body system.

 It is crucial to bear in mind that although the occupation numbers $\lambda_k$ are universal and are independent of the specific shape of the external potential~\cite{koscik}, the matrices and corresponding eigenvectors are strongly influenced by the type of external potential used.
-To show that, we report in Fig.~\ref{fig: matrices} characteristic examples of the OBDM $\rho_1(x,x')$ on a ring and in a harmonic oscillator.
-The diagonal terms $n(x) = \rho_1(x,x)$ provide the density profile of the system which is flat in a ring and has a Gaussian shape in a harmonic oscillator.
+To show that, we report in Fig.~\ref{fig: matrices} characteristic examples of the OBDM $\rho_1(x,x')$ of an untrapped FTG gas and a FTG gas in a harmonic oscillator.
+The diagonal terms $n(x) = \rho_1(x,x)$ provide the density profile of the system which is flat in the untrapped case and has a Gaussian shape in a harmonic oscillator.
 The antidiagonal terms $\rho_1(x,-x)$ quantify the loss of coherence with $x\to\infty$ asymptotic value equal to zero (i.e. ODLRO is absent).

-\textbf{Molecular Bose-Einstein condensation.} The formation of molecules is evident from the pairing observed in the occupation numbers of the OBDM.
-In the case of an even number of fermions, all occupation numbers exhibit a double degeneracy whereas for odd $N$ all fermions form molecules except one, whose eigenvector coincides with the bosonic ground state with unit eigenvalue.
+\textbf{Composite boson formation.} The formation of composite bosons is evident from the pairing observed in the occupation numbers of the OBDM.
+In the case of an even number of fermions, all occupation numbers exhibit a double degeneracy whereas for odd $N$ all fermions form composite bosons except one, whose eigenvector coincides with the single-particle ground state with unit eigenvalue.
 To gain a deeper insight into the pairing mechanism, it is instructive to explicitly construct an anti-symmetric two-particle state from pairs of eigenvectors of a doubly degenerate eigenvalue, denoted as $\chi_{k+}(x)$ and $\chi_{k-}(x)$,:

-The probability of finding a fermion at position $x$ occupying the paired state is identical for both fermions forming the molecule.
-We denote this probability as $P_{k\pm}(x_1=x)=P_{k\pm}(x_2=x)=P_{k\pm}(x)$ and it is given by
+The probability of finding a fermion at position $x$ occupying the paired state is identical for both fermions forming the composite boson.
+We denote this probability as $P_{k}(x_1=x)=P_{k}(x_2=x)=P_{k}(x)$ and it is given by